Next Chapters - Addressing Climate Change

 Without major changes, human actions are forecast to cause global warming and catastrophic consequences.
 Many of us are deeply concerned; some of us are already taking actions while others are wondering how to get involved.

-During this session, brief presentations will be shared about the four climate-related topics identified as most important in our recent class interest survey—
+During this session, brief presentations share about the four climate-related topics identified as most important in our recent class interest survey—

 • the roadmap to stabilize the climate,